 You also want to make sure that you diversify your investments.
 This means investing in startups throughout different industries and interests.
 All industries fluctuate, so diversification can offer a chance for stability in your portfolio.
 Be careful as you diversify, however.
 Do your research and don't just invest in a venture because it's different.

 If you need help with understanding how investing in a startup works, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.